-If you have an idea for an app your best options are to either hire an app developer or utilize IT staff augmentation to build it.
+I have an idea for an app If you have an idea for an app your best options are to either hire an app developer or utilize IT staff augmentation to build it.
 An app developer is a better choice if you do not have any tech resources.
 IT staff augmentation is a more suitable option if you have tech resources but need some direction.
 The latter is the cheaper option of the two.
 See how companies are using IT staff augmentation to build new apps.

+Do I need an NDA to share my app idea with a developer?
 If you are pitching an app idea to developers without a mutual understanding between both parties, an NDA can help secure your project information and objectives.
 Not only will this provide you with peace of mind, but it will also keep your app idea out of the public eye and away from any potential competition.
 See how companies are using IT staff augmentation to securely build new apps.

+What are the best app ideas never made?
 When brainstorming app ideas for 2021, here are some of the best app ideas that have yet to be made.

 ● Scan and Shop: Skip the checkout at any store.